 This piece shares some of the critical lessons from Nigeria’s experience in developing a Gavi transition plan, which could help countries plan for the transition and transition extension from one donor support or the other.

 This article discusses how progress in tackling neglected tropical diseases (NTDs) is hindered when topics such as equity, ethnicity, and human rights are ignored or excluded.
 The authors make a case for incorporating equity analysis and a person-centered approach as part of national NTD programs’ routine activities.

 Ending the neglect to attain the sustainable development goals: a framework for monitoring and evaluating progress of the road map for neglected tropical diseases 2021−2030

 This framework is a call to action to countries and implementing partners with fully defined operational impact indicators for greater accountability and action, starting at the country level.
 It aims to provide guidance on mainstreaming the The continuous oversight of an activity to assist in its supervision and to see that it proceeds according to plan.
-Monitoring involves the specification of methods to measure acti and The systematic and objective assessment of the relevance, adequacy, progress, efficiency, effectiveness and impact of a course of actions, in relation to objectives and taking into of neglected tropical diseases within A system designed to manage healthcare data.
-This includes systems that collect, store, manage and transmit a patient's electronic medical record (EMR), a hospital's operational ma and emphasizes that monitoring and evaluation are integral components of interventions against neglected tropical diseases.
+Monitoring involves and The systematic and objective assessment of the relevance, adequacy, progress, efficiency, effectiveness and impact of a course of actions, in relation to of neglected tropical diseases within A system designed to manage healthcare data.
+This includes systems that collect, store, manage and transmit a patient's electronic medical record (EMR), and emphasizes that monitoring and evaluation are integral components of interventions against neglected tropical diseases.
 The framework highlights the importance of standardization of indicators and defines the core set and the additional indicators to ensure comparability across the different implementational levels as well as across countries.

 Factors Likely to Affect Community Acceptance of a Malaria Vaccine in Two Districts of Ghana: A Qualitative Study